Product and coproduct in string topology: Application to spheres and projective spaces

 The reader can check that if $\gamma \in \mathbf{\Theta}^{\wedge k}$, and $ \gamma $ is not constant, then $\gamma $ is the $\star$-concatenation of $j$ nontrivial circles, for some $j$ with $1\leq j\leq k$, and thus that $\gamma ^{-1}\{p\}$ consists of at most $k$ points, so $\func{int}(\mathbf{\Theta} ^{\wedge k})=k$.
 As the same holds for $\func{int}_0$, this proves the proposition. \end{proof}

 \begin{rem} If $M$ is a sphere or projective space, the space of circles

 is a small simple space carrying the topology of $\Lambda M$ in the sense described above.
 Unfortunately it is not invariant under the natural $S^{1} $ action on $\Lambda M$.
-For an equivariant model, see \cite{CarCoh}. \end{rem}
+(See Remark~\ref{rem:equsimple} for a discussion of equivariant models.) \end{rem}

 \begin{ex}[Theorem~ \ref{thm:int} in the case of odd dimensional spheres] Let $M=S^{n}$ with $n$ odd and greater than $2$.
 We use again the notation from Section~\ref{sec:computations} so that

 thus every homology class is a multiple of $A\wedge U^{\wedge k}$, $k\geq 0$ (in dimension $k(n-1)$), or a multiple of $U^{\wedge k}$ , $k\geq 0$\ (in dimension $(k+1)n-k$).
 In the metric in which all geodesics are closed with minimal length $L$, the homology classes $A\wedge U^{\wedge (2m-1)}$, $ A\wedge U^{\wedge 2m}$, $U^{\wedge (2m-1)}$, and $U^{\wedge 2m}$ are "at level $m$", that is, they are supported on $\Lambda ^{\leq mL }$ (but not on $\Lambda ^{(m-1)L }$); see \cite[15.2 and Fig 9]{GorHin}.
 Thus, by the proof of Theorem~\ref{thm:int}, they are also supported on the cycle $\mathbf{ \Theta }^{\wedge m}$, the space of all concatenations of $m$ circles with a common basepoint.
 It follows that they have representatives with at most $m$ -fold intersections, and $\vee ^{m}$ should annihilate each of these classes.
 Using Proposition~\ref{prop:copspheres} we compute: We have